| |

 A top thing to do in Japan is to visit natural hot spring baths (an onsen) in an onsen town.
-There are several onsen towns in Japan, but we opted to visit Shibu Onsen in the Nagano prefecture mountain range.
+There are several onsen towns in Japan, but I opted to visit Shibu Onsen in the Nagano prefecture mountain range.

+As with any onsen town, a getaway to Shibu Onsen Japan is about relaxing in the many onsens and staying in a traditional ryokan.
 Although Shibu Onsen isn’t necessarily the best onsen in Japan, there are some experiences you can only get here… so, is it worth it for you to visit?

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!